Green chile tilapia crostini meets sweet watermelon salsa in these crostini – your new go-to appetizer for warm weather entertaining.

-Believe it or not, these were made because of this fantastic watermelon salsa I came up with last night after grilling some.
+Believe it or not, these were made because of this fantastic watermelon salsa I came up with last night after grilling some watermelon.
 It’s sweet, just slightly spicy, but most of all very fresh.
-And summery.

 Stubb’s authentic sauces, rubs and marinades get their bold flavors from real ingredients, with no artificial flavors, colors or sweeteners, or high fructose corn syrup – check out their complete line of rubs, sauces and marinades here.